Kodaira dimension of fibrations over abelian varieties

 where $(X\times_Y \widetilde{Y})_{\rm{main}}$ is the main component of $X\times_Y \widetilde{Y}$, and $\widetilde{X}$ is a resolution which is an isomorphism over $(\mu\circ m)^{-1}(V)$.
 The algebraic fiber space $\widetilde{f}\colon \widetilde{X}\to \widetilde{Y}$ is smooth over $\mu^{-1}(V) \simeq V$, with general fiber $F$.
 Thus we can assume from the start that $D:=Y\smallsetminus V$ is a simple normal crossing divisor, and

 We next show that we can also assume that there exists a birational morphism $h\colon Y\to A$, where $A$ is an abelian variety.
 We consider again the diagram ($\ref{eq2}$) in our set-up, but we now keep track of the divisor $D$ and its pullbacks as well.
 Since $\varphi'$ is \'etale, $D':=\varphi'^*D$ is also a simple normal crossing divisor.
-For $w$ sufficiently general, in addition to all the properties described in the set-up, we can also assume that $D'_w:=D'|_{Y'_w}$ is a simple normal crossing divisor.
-Since $W$ is of general type, as above we have
+For $w$ sufficiently general, in addition to all the properties described in the set-up and the proof of (1), we can also assume that $D'_w:=D'|_{Y'_w}$ is a simple normal crossing divisor.
+Since $W$ is of general type, as before we have the additivity of log Kodaira dimension